glouppe/info8002-large-scale-data-systems/outline.md

 .center[![](figures/outline/textbook.jpg)]

-The core content of this course is based on the following textbook:
+The core content of this course (lectures 2 to 5) is based on the following textbook:

 > .italic[Christian Cachin, Rachid Guerraoui, Luis Rodrigues, "Introduction to Reliable and Secure Distributed Programming", Springer.]